What Are These White Spots on My Skin?

 It is believed that the same accumulated sun damage that causes brown spots also causes white spots.
 Brown spots occur when the cells in your skin that produce color (melanin) have been bombarded by sun damage to the point where they start reproducing and growing abnormally, causing spotty, dark discolorations.

 NOTE: Do not confuse the white spots from sun damage with the skin disorder known as vitiligo.
 This disorder is believed to be an autoimmune issue where the body's immune system attacks the skin's pigment-producing cells (known as melanocytes).
-With vitiligo, you'll see patches of pigment loss rather than smaller spots, and these patches tend to expand over time as more pigment cells are destroyed.
+With vitiligo, you'll see large patches of pigment loss rather than smaller spots, and these patches tend to expand over time as more pigment cells are destroyed.
 There are no skin-care products that can stop or treat vitiligo, but there are various ways to manage this condition, which you should discuss with your physician.

 How Do I Get Rid of These Spots?